 - For starters, you’ll need a certified copy of your NY divorce decree

 - Your driver’s license or passport will do.

 - You could present an adoption decree, hospital records, or your birth certificate.

 What needs to be updated after my last name is legally changed:

 There are two major government agencies you’ll need to notify as soon as you change your name.
 One of them is the Department of Motor Vehicles, and the other is the Social Security Office.
 Once you have the certificate granting your name change from the Social Security you can then take the documents to the Office Department of Motor Vehicles.
 You will receive your new social security card and license within a few weeks!
-Your divorce lawyer in Glen Cover will remind you of the following personal identifications that will also have to be updated:
+Your divorce lawyer in Suffolk County will remind you of the following personal identifications that will also have to be updated:

 - Your passport

 - Mortgages or deeds

 - Insurance policies